-- Preview Email Newsletter

 By Kaley Webb, public affairs specialist

-The U.S. Army Engineer Research and Development Center (ERDC) is strengthening expeditionary logistics capabilities through the development and deployment of innovative Port Damage Recovery (PDR) kits, designed to rapidly restore damaged mari more PR
+The U.S. Army Engineer Research and Development Center (ERDC) is strengthening expeditionary logistics capabilities through the development and deployment of innovative Port Damage Recovery (PDR) kits, designed to rapidly restore damaged maritime infrastructure in contested environments.

 FEMA Grants States Additional Time to Complete Critical Hazard Mitigation Projects (10)